microsoft/rushjs.io-website/pages/advanced/phantom_deps.md

 The **node_modules** tree is an unusual and mathematically rich data structure.
 But let's focus on three consequences that can cause real trouble, and can be particularly difficult to diagnose in a large and very active monorepo.
-We'll also show how Rush improves things.
+We'll also show how Rush improves things -- mitigating these problems was one of the original motivations for creating the Rush tool!

 ## Phantom dependencies

-A "phantom dependency" occurs when a project requires a package that is not defined in its **package.json** file.
+A "phantom dependency" occurs when a project uses a package that is not defined in its **package.json** file.
 Consider this example:

 **my-library/package.json**